In this article, we deep dive into headless cms. Before understanding headless cms let's looks at few terminologies

-Ans: No, headless CMS and decoupled CMS has few different properties.
+Ans: No, headless CMS and decoupled CMS have a few different properties.

-There is a various plugin available like the Headless CMS plugin by Imran Sayed.
+There is various plugins available like the Headless CMS plugin by Imran Sayed.

 Learn WordPress React Headless CMS click here.

-Ans: Yes, Ghost is Nodejs based open-sourced headless CMS
+Ans: Yes, Ghost is Nodejs based on open-sourced headless CMS

 Ans: CaaS stands for Content As A Service.
 Here, content is used as a service and its services can be targeted to a large group of digital devices.